Emperor Hui of Jin: Life prior to ascension

-In 272, at age 12, Crown Prince Zhong married Jia Chong's daughter Jia Nanfeng, who at 14 was two years older.
-Crown Princess Jia was violent and jealous, but had her methods of controlling Crown Prince Zhong so that he both loved and feared her.
-They had four daughters during their marriage, but she would not bear his only son Sima Yu—whose mother Consort Xie Jiu was originally a concubine of Emperor Wu, but had been given to Crown Prince Zhong prior to his marriage to Crown Princess Jia, so that Consort Xie could teach him how to have sexual relations.
-Consort Xie became pregnant and bore Sima Yu, who was much favored by his grandfather Emperor Wu.
+On 2 April 272, at age 13, Crown Prince Zhong married Jia Chong's daughter Jia Nanfeng, who at 14 was two years older.
+Possibly biased histories describe Crown Princess Jia as violent and jealous, but she had her methods of controlling Crown Prince Zhong so that he both loved and feared her.
+They had four daughters during their marriage, but his only son, Sima Yu, was born to Consort Xie Jiu.
+Consort Xie was originally a concubine of Emperor Wu, but had been given to Crown Prince Zhong prior to his marriage to Crown Princess Jia, so that Consort Xie could teach him how to have sexual relations.
+Sima Yu was much favored by his grandfather Emperor Wu.
 Emperor Wu considered Prince Yu intelligent and very much like his own grandfather Sima Yi, and this played into his decision not to replace Crown Prince Zhong.
-However, other than Consort Xie, no other concubine would bear Crown Prince Zhong a child—as several had been pregnant but each was murdered by Crown Princess Jia, in fits of jealousy.
-(Emperor Wu, in anger, considered deposing Crown Princess Jia, but with the intercession of his second wife Empress Yang Zhi, he recalled Jia Chong's contributions to the establishment of Jin Dynasty, and decided to leave her in place.)
+However, other than Crown Princess Jia and Lady Xie, no other consort would bear Crown Prince Zhong a child, as Crown Princess Jia ordered each pregnant concubine murdered in fits of jealousy.
+(Emperor Wu, in anger, considered deposing Crown Princess Jia, but with the intercession of his second wife Empress Yang Zhi, he recalled Jia Chong's contributions to the establishment of the Jin dynasty, and decided to leave her in place.)

 In 289, as Emperor Wu neared death, he considered whom to make the regent for Crown Prince Zhong.
 He considered both Empress Yang's father Yang Jun and his uncle Sima Liang the Prince of Ru'nan, the most respected of the imperial princes.
 As a result, Yang Jun became fearful of Sima Liang and had him posted to the key city of Xuchang (許昌, in modern Xuchang, Henan).
 By 290, Emperor Wu resolved to let Yang and Sima Liang both be regents, but after he wrote his will, the will was seized by Yang Jun, who instead had another will promulgated in which Yang alone was named regent.
-Emperor Wu died soon thereafter, and Crown Prince Zhong ascended the throne as Emperor Hui.
+Emperor Wu died soon thereafter in May, and Crown Prince Zhong ascended the throne as Emperor Hui.
 Crown Princess Jia became empress, and Prince Yu became crown prince.

 Reign

-During his 17-year reign, Emperor Hui would come under the control of a number of regents, never being able to assert authority on his own.
-The rough succession order of the regents were:
+During his 16-year reign, Emperor Hui would come under the control of a number of regents and de facto princes, never being able to assert authority on his own.
+The rough succession order of the regents and de facto princes were: